CATCICBFA

 Compensation Amount Towards Cattle Injury Caused by Forest Animals

-Launched on 6th February 2024, the Compensation Amount Towards Cattle Injury Caused by Forest Animals scheme by the Forest Department of Madhya Pradesh offers financial support to cattle owners for injuries or deaths caused by wild animals.
-Eligible individuals can receive immediate assistance of ₹1,000, up to ₹30,000 for medical expenses, and ₹1,00,000 for permanent disability, provided they report incidents within 48 hours and meet other verification requirements.
+Launched on February 6, 2024, the Compensation Amount Towards Cattle Injury Caused by Forest Animals scheme, administered by the Forest Department of Madhya Pradesh, aims to provide financial assistance to cattle owners who suffer losses due to injuries or deaths caused by wild animals.
+Eligible individuals can receive immediate assistance of ₹1,000 for injuries, up to ₹30,000 for medical expenses related to normal injuries, and ₹1,00,000 for permanent disability.
+To qualify for compensation, cattle owners must report incidents to the nearest forest officer within 48 hours and provide necessary verification documents.
+This scheme specifically targets residents of Madhya Pradesh, ensuring that those affected by wildlife-related incidents receive timely support.

 State Cash